awslabs/gluonts/README.md

 pip install gluonts[torch, pro]  # support for torch models, faster datasets
 ```

-You can enable or disable optional dependencies as you prefer, depending on what GluonTS features you are interested in enabling:
+You can enable or disable extra dependencies as you prefer, depending on what GluonTS features you are interested in enabling.

 **Models:**